 So, let us begin.
 My Amiga 600 is running ROM3.1, Kickstart 40.63, with Workbench 40.42 with a Furia Card, Firmware 13.0_4k_50ns.

 Installation of the Furia

-You can order the Furiatune driver on a Floppy Disk as an optional extra at the time of purchase (Highly recommended!), but I feel as I am spending near £100 on a piece of hardware, surely the a free floppy disk with the driver would had been a nice addition.
+You can order the Furiatune driver on a Floppy Disk as an optional extra at the time of purchase (in hindsight I wish I did, so I highly recommend you do!), but, I feel as I am spending near £100 on a piece of hardware, surely a free floppy disk with the driver would had been a nice addition.

 The installation process of the card was relatively easy.
 The Furia card is a daughter board that fits directly on top of the main Motorola 68000 CPU chip of the Amiga 600.
 This is where the Set Up documentation would had come in handy because if you didn’t know anything about the Furia card beforehand, you wouldn’t know which way round the card was meant to be placed on to the CPU when you came to install the card, as there are no indication or markings on the card itself to help!
 The correct orientation for the card is the have the heat sinks towards the back of the Amiga (away from you).

 To install the card itself, place the mounting socket directly over the top of the CPU and push down slowly and firmly.
 It is a very tight fit, so you will need to apply a lot of pressure.
 I found the best way was to apply pressure to the left side of the socket first until the socket is firmly attached, and then apply pressure to right side and then repeat for up and down.
 If you have installed the card correctly, you should be able to lift the whole Amiga unit off the desk just by holding the Furia card, yes, the socket is that tight.